Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Introduction

 \begin{eg} A college admissions officer is developing a selection scheme for a pool of applicants, each possessing multiple relevant attributes.
 For simplicity, let us consider two of these attributes: high school GPA and SAT score (denoted as $g$ and $s$), assuming both of these attributes are properly normalized and standardized.
 Suppose the given fairness constraint is that at least $40\%$ women should be in the admitted class.
 The officer might believe that $g$ and $s$ should have an approximately equal weight, thus having the scoring function $f(c) = 0.5 \times g + 0.5 \times s$ to compute a score for each applicant $c$.
 Then, the (say) top-500 applicants are selected by score.

-However, the resulting top-500 applicants might have insufficient number of women: say, 150 women in the top-500 whereas 200 is desired.
+However, the resulting top-500 applicants might have an insufficient number of women: say, 150 women in the top-500 whereas 200 is desired.
 This violation may be due to a gender disparity in the SAT score, namely women scored lower on average than men \cite{sat}.
 The officer might try to fix the scoring function first, by finding a fair scoring function that is close to the original one.
+By doing so, the choice of weights (approximately equal weighting) is still explainable.
 The weights of $g$ and $s$ can range between $0.45$ and $0.55$.
 By running an algorithm for finding a fair scoring function, the officer might successfully find a fair scoring function $f(c) = 0.55 \times g + 0.45 \times s$.

-Also, it is possible that lowering the weight of $s$ by $0.05$ is not enough to meet the given fairness constraint.
-Then, the algorithm will report a failure.
-After careful reconsideration, the officer might realize that assigning approximately equal weights may not be a good choice for fairness considerations.
-The officer might manually decrease the weight of $s$ and, with the aid of the algorithm for finding a fair scoring function, arrive at a new scoring function $f(c) = 0.6\times g + 0.4 \times s$ that meets the fairness constraint. \end{eg}
+However, if no such function within the allowable weight range exists, that is, reducing the weight of $s$ by 0.05 is still insufficient, the algorithm reports a failure.
+This outcome suggests that the officer's design principle (assigning approximately equal weights) may not be appropriate for the fairness consideration.
+Upon reflection, the officer may choose to abandon the equal-weight design choice.
+Since the fairness concern may justify a deviation from equal weighting, the officer may manually decrease the weight of $s$ and, with the aid of the algorithm for finding a fair scoring function, arrive at a new scoring function $f(c) = 0.6\times g + 0.4 \times s$ that meets the fairness constraint. \end{eg}